Meath GAA: Camogie

+Players from the county team often form waste disposal teams and don hi-vis materials to collect bags of rubbish.
+Their efforts have been noted in national print.

 Under Camogie's National Development Plan 2010-2015, "Our Game, Our Passion", five new camogie clubs were to be established in the county by 2015.

 Ladies' football

 Meath won their first All-Ireland Senior title in 2021 after running the Intermediate title in 2020.

 Meath women have dominated the ladies' section of the All-Ireland Kick Fada Championship, with wins for Mary Sheridan in 2003, 2008 and 2010; Gráinne Nulty in 2004; Irene Munnelly in 2005, 2007 and 2011; and Gillian Bennett in 2006.

 Meath have the following achievements in ladies' football.